almostSouji/djs-utils/README.md

 # About

-Utility bot for discord to aid support and development with [discord.js](https://github.com/discordjs/discord.js).
-Tags are deliberately only occasionally mirrored from the discord.js server, features to modify tags are not planned.
+Utility bot for discord, to aid support and development with [discord.js](https://github.com/discordjs/discord.js).
+Tags are deliberately only occasionally mirrored from the discord.js server.
+A feature to modify tags is not planned.

+## Slash commands

+The bot scope should be considered deprecated.
+This project will move forward to focus on slash command integration instead.
+Add the discord.js interaction to your server: [(click here)](https://discord.com/api/oauth2/authorize?client_id=348607796335607817&scope=applications.commands)

 ## Commands

-The list below uses `!` as placeholder prefix.
+The list below uses the default prefix `djs `.
 This prefix may vary based on bot instance and server.

 <details>
 <summary><b>click to toggle list</b></summary>